-Clause 55.02-3 (B3) Dwelling Diversity

-Objective Assessment

-To encourage a range of dwelling sizes and types in developments of ten or more dwellings. ✓
+Clause 55.02-3 (B3) Dwelling Diversity Objective Assessment To encourage a range of dwelling sizes and types in developments of ten or more dwellings. ✓ Standard Assessment Dwellings with a different number of bedrooms ~ At least one dwelling that contains a kitchen, bath or shower, and a toilet and wash basin at ground floor level ✓

-Standard Assessment

-Standard Dwellings with a different number of bedrooms Assessment

-Clause 55.02-4 (B4) Infrastructure Objective Assessment To ensure development is provided with appropriate utility services and infrastructure. ✓ To ensure development does not unreasonably overload the capacity of utility services and infrastructure. ✓ Standard Assessment Development should be connected to reticulated services, including reticulated sewerage, drainage and electricity, if available.
-Connection to a reticulated gas service is optional. ✓
+Objective Assessment To ensure development is provided with appropriate utility services and infrastructure. ~ To ensure development does not unreasonably overload the capacity of utility services and infrastructure. ~ Standard Assessment Development should be connected to reticulated services, including reticulated sewerage, drainage and electricity, if available.
+Connection to a reticulated gas service is optional. ~

 Development should not unreasonably exceed the capacity of utility services and infrastructure, including reticulated services and roads.
 In areas where utility services or infrastructure have little or no spare capacity, developments should provide for the upgrading of or mitigation of the impact on services or infrastructure.